NIRCam Grism Time-Series Observations of GJ 436b

 tools or package parameters.

-As our target is bright and isolated, we choose to read out the smallest subarray, SUBGRISM64.
+As the target is bright and isolated, choose to read out the smallest subarray, SUBGRISM64.
 This subarray measures 64 rows × 2048 columns, with a single-frame readout time of 0.34 s (assuming 4 outputs).
 NIRCam subarrays are usually read out with Noutput = 1, but the Noutput = 4 option is available for time series observations for even faster read times.

 Step 4 - Calculate required exposure configuration using the JWST Exposure Time Calculator (ETC)